benchmark-action/github-action-benchmark/README.md

 5. Check `public_repo` scope for `git push` and click 'Generate token' at bottom
 6. Go to your repository settings page
 7. Enter 'Secrets' tab
-8. Create new `PERSONAL_GITHUB_TOKEN` secret with generated token string
+8. Create new `PERSONAL_GITHUB_TOKEN` secret with a generated token string

 Now you're ready for workflow setup.